Iran Warns All Ships Must Coordinate with Its Forces in Strait of Hormuz or Face Attack

 What's Next

-The world now holds its breath to see what happens on Monday.
-The key questions are whether commercial shipping companies will comply with Iran's demand, and how the US Navy will respond if the IRGC attempts to intercept or board a vessel.
-The diplomatic track, including the 14-point Iranian proposal, offers a potential off-ramp, but the window for de-escalation is closing rapidly.
-The next few days will be critical in determining whether the Persian Gulf tips over the brink into a devastating new war.
-Follow the latest on this developing story from AP News.
+The world now holds its breath to see how the standoff develops.
+The key questions are whether commercial shipping companies will comply with Iran's demands, and how the US Navy will respond if the IRGC attempts to intercept or board a vessel under "Project Freedom" escort.
+The diplomatic track, including Iran's 14-point proposal, offers a potential off-ramp, but President Trump's scepticism suggests the window for de-escalation is narrow.
+The next few days and weeks will be critical in determining whether the Persian Gulf tips over the brink into a devastating new phase of conflict, or whether diplomacy can prevail.